Ubspy/Robotics-Tutorial/readme.md

 For documentation, everything in the [WPILIB libraries](https://first.wpi.edu/FRC/roborio/release/docs/java/index.html) is really well documented.
 We'll talk more about documentation later but for now you can look up any class you need to use and get all the methods as well at what they do.

 The last bit I'll give, if you're confused about something, feel free to open up an issue on this repository.
-Do do that, go to the top of the github page while looking at this repo (you should already be there) and click on the issues tab:
+To do that, go to the top of the github page while looking at this repo (you should already be there) and click on the issues tab:
 ![Issue](pictures/github-issue-1.png)

 Then click where is says `create new issue`: